Frequently asked questions and house rules

 May I keep my bag when entering the hall?

 That depends on the size of the bag.
 To be allowed inside Amare’s halls, bags must be smaller than A4 size and no thicker than 10 centimetres.
-Larger bags must be left in the car or the cloakroom.
+Larger bags can be left at the cloakroom.

 Can I attend a performance with a baby or a young child?

-We advise against bringing babies and young children to performances.
-Due to the length and content of our performances, they are not suited for this age group.
+We advise against bringing babies and young children to the regular performances.
+Due to the length and content of our performances, these performances are not suited for this age group.
 Furthermore, young children can cause annoyance for other visitors.